Please also see the PhD funding application forms (on our website under each announcement) and also our advice guide on thinking about a PhD.

 In ARC East Midlands, we see applied research as high quality, rigorous scientific research that seeks to provide an answer to a practical problem, which in this case, should be in health or social care.

-Our work focuses on high quality, generalisable, applied health and care research that addresses specific health or care issues in the East Midlands region, leading to the development of evidence-based frameworks, which drive up standards of care and saves time and money.
+Our work focuses on addresses specific health or care issues in the East Midlands region, leading to the development of evidence-based frameworks, which drive up standards of care and saves time and money.

 For a clear overview of what is basic science and what is applied research.

-What is applied research and where does it fit in the research specrtrum?
+What is applied research and where does it fit in the research spectrum?

 Where should I conduct my research / collect my data?